 The Benefits of having 4 Generations on the Construction Site

-Diversity in the workplace is paramount to business success.
-For the first time in history we are seeing 4 generations (in some cases 5) in the workplace at the same time.
-Each generation with its own set of expectations, values and priorities.
+Diversity in the workplace is paramount to business success, especially in the construction industry.
+For the first time in history, we are seeing 4 generations (in some cases 5) in the workplace at the same time.
+Each generation with its own set of expectations, values, and priorities.

 It is important to note that every worker, regardless of age has something important to bring to the table and that often these generalisations are not true to their stereotypes.
 A baby boomer might have the same level of technical skills as a millennial and likewise a millennial could easily have the same work ethic associated with the baby boomer generation.
 Each worker leaves his or her own footprint on a construction site, but it is important to understand the circumstances, values and influences on each generation that can influence their skillsets and communicative needs.